Student Guidance Service

 The academic year of the diploma programme (HD) starts as most other programmes i.e. end August/start September (right after the summer break).
 This is the only actual programme start available if you wish to study the diploma programme as a complete course package.
 So if you for example decide in October that you want to enrol in the diploma programme as a complete course package, you have to wait until next programme start - next September.

 You have the opportunity to start your diploma programme even though the academic year and the teaching activities have started for the complete course package.
 Through the single course option, you can start in those courses whose teaching activities have not yet started.
-You can register for these single courses until course start (no later than two days before).
+You can register for these single courses until course start.

 If you study a single course in one of the diploma programmes and start the complete course package in autumn, you do not have to take the course again.